AIR FORCE AID SOCIETY

 EFMP Financial Assistance

 Q-Coded EFMP Families of Active duty service members, Active Guard Reserve (AGR), Guard/Reserve on Full-Time orders, and Traditional Guard/Reserve on long-term orders can receive up to $3,000 per EFMP-enrolled family member over a 5-year period for adaptive equipment, assistive technology devices, specialized activity fees (including siblings), or membership fees for organizations that provide special needs services.
-Apply on the AFAS.org website by filling out an application for Standard Assistance; Q Code verification required.
+Apply at https://portal.afas.org/SignIn?returnUrl=%2Fea‐eligibility%2F and fill out an application for Standard Assistance; Q Code verification required.
 No budget needed.

 Pet OCONUS PCS Transportation